 Registration

 In order to register to attend the CMSAC Football Analytics Workshop, please email cmsac@stat.cmu.edu to receive access to the online registration store.
 Registration cost for all attendees is $50.
-The workshop will feature invited talks, a poster session, an advanced modeling tutorial (led by Sameer Deshpande), and ample opportunity for networking.
-All attendees will receive access to the workshop proceedings, a single PDF file consisting of work by the invited talks and poster presenters.
-We will provide printed name tags for attendees that register before May 11th (handwritten name tags will be available at check-in).
+Similar to last year's workshop, this will feature invited talks, an advanced modeling tutorial, and ample opportunity for networking.
+We will provide printed name tags for attendees that register before May 10th (handwritten name tags will be available at check-in).
 Drinks/coffee, snacks, and lunch will be provided during the workshop.

 Registering indicates agreement to abide by the Code of Conduct .